lovebirdsx/efficiency/README.md

 ## 3. File Merge

-* Merge multiple files into one file, which is useful for making context for ask ai.
+* Merge multiple files into one file, which is useful for providing context for Ask AI.
-* Combine use with this google chrome extension [chatgpt-cli-extension](https://github.com/lovebirdsx/chatgpt-cli-extension) to ask chatgpt with multiple files.
+* Combined with this Google Chrome extension [chatgpt-cli-extension](https://github.com/lovebirdsx/chatgpt-cli-extension) to query ChatGPT with multiple files.

 **Settings:**

-* `efficiency.openAfterMerge`: Open the merged file after merging, default is `true`
+* `efficiency.openAfterMerge`: Open the merged file after merging; default is `true`
 * `efficiency.shellAfterMerge`: Shell to execute after merging paths.
-Leave empty to disable. ${file} will be replaced with the merged file path.
+Leave empty to disable. `${file}` will be replaced with the merged file path.

 **Commands:**

-* `Efficiency: Create Merge Config File`: Create a merge config file for the `Merge Paths To Single File` command.
+* `Efficiency: Create Merge Config File`: Create a merge configuration file for the `Merge Paths To Single File` command.
-* `Efficiency: Merge Paths To Single File`: Merge all paths in the config file to a single file.
+* `Efficiency: Merge Paths To Single File`: Merge all paths in the configuration file into a single file.

 ## 4. Misc